Geodesics and dynamical information projections on the manifold of H\"older equilibrium probabilities: Appendix - On Fourier-like Hilbert basis

-Note that a function $\varphi$ on the kernel of the Ruelle operator $\mathcal{L}_{\log J}$ is determined by its values on the cylinder $[0]$.
-Indeed, if $\varphi$ is on the kernel, we get that for all $x$
+Note that a function $\varphi$ in the kernel of the Ruelle operator $\mu_J$ is determined by its values on the cylinder $[0]$.
+Indeed, if $\varphi$ is in the kernel, we get that for all $x$

 This is equivalent to say that $\varphi$ can be expressed as

 Initially, we will present a simple example of Fourier-like basis which will help to understand more general cases which will be addressed later.